GXYM/TextBPN-Plus-Plus/output/README.md

 ## Code Update Description
-**Solving the difficulties of reproducing the performance in your paper**
+**Solving the difficulties of reproducing the performance in our paper**

 ## Code change